MineInAbyss/geary/README.md

 dependencies {
     compileOnly 'com.mineinabyss:geary:<version>'
-    // Use the line below if you want both geary and spigot specific stuff compileOnly 'com.mineinabyss:geary-spigot:<version>' }
+    // Use the line below if you want to use Geary for your PaperMC plugin compileOnly 'com.mineinabyss:geary-platform-papermc:<version>' }
 ```

+### Wiki
+A rudimentary wiki can be found at [wiki.mineinabyss.com](https://wiki.mineinabyss.com/geary/)